In the business world today, it’s not only what you know but how you present it.

 There’s a good chance you know more about the changing media landscape than many of your customers.
 You set yourself apart from your competition if you understand the new media environment and can take your customer through it step by step.

 Today’s salesperson can access a wealth of new knowledge that will increase sales effectiveness and provide greater customer satisfaction.
 This course addresses the critical concepts and theories of contemporary selling.
+You will explore the personality traits that make salespeople effective, how to sell different product categories and the importance of influence in selling.

 Your sales experience is heightened through this program.
 You will learn real-world communication styles and the ins and outs of digital media in a way that teaches you to teach others.